• Skip to primary navigation

 2. Wash and dry the plums.
 Chop into small pieces, discard the cores.

 3. Weigh the prunes and add 800 grams of granulated sugar for each kilo (kg) of plums.
-Stir and let stand refrigerated overnight, or for two hours on the counter, stirring every 15 minutes.
+Stir and let stand refrigerated overnight or for two hours on the counter, stirring every 15 minutes.

-4. Place the mixture in a large pot, add a pinch of salt, cook over high heat until it starts to bubble, lower the temperature so that it continues to boil gently.
-Since it stops frothing, cook for 5-10 minutes until it has the desired texture.
+4. Place the mixture in a large pot, add a pinch of salt, and cook over high heat until it bubbles; lower the temperature so it continues to boil gently.

-5. Taste it: put a teaspoon on a plate and refrigerate it for a few minutes.
+6. Taste it: put a teaspoon on a plate and refrigerate it for a few minutes.

 Did you make this recipe?